Skip to main content

 CompleteCompletes the Terminal Pickup.

-Terminal Pickup> Existing Bag
+Terminal Pickup - Existing Bag (POS)

-When the User selects Existing Bag, the Float Bags available to the session are listed.
+When the user selects Existing Bag, the Float Bags available to the session are listed.

 FunctionOutcome